Best Native Grasses for Bird Cover and Beneficial Insects

 Why it helps:

-- Dense growth can shield birds from wind and predators
+- Dense growth that helps shield birds from wind and predators

-Switchgrass adapts to a wide range of soils and moisture levels, including sites that stay somewhat moist.
-In a yard ecology context, it is useful when you want vertical structure without relying on shrubs alone.
+Switchgrass adapts to a wide range of soils and moisture levels, including sites that stay a little moist.
+That flexibility makes it useful in many yard ecology projects.
+If you want vertical structure without relying entirely on shrubs, switchgrass is a strong choice.

 Big bluestem (Andropogon gerardii)

-Big bluestem is a tall, warm-season grass with a strong upright form.
-It is especially useful in larger spaces, prairie-style plantings, and meadow edges.
+Big bluestem is a tall, warm-season grass with a bold, upright form.
+It is especially useful in larger plantings, prairie-inspired landscapes, and meadow edges where height is welcome.

 Why it helps:

-- Tall cover for birds in open habitats
+- Tall cover for birds in open habitat

 - Long-lasting seed heads

-- Dense lower growth that offers protection near the soil surface
+- Dense lower growth that protects wildlife near the soil surface

 - Good companion to nectar plants that attract beneficial insects

-Because it can become large, big bluestem works best where there is room for it to develop naturally.
-In small yards, it may be too coarse if used alone.
+Because it can grow quite large, big bluestem is best where there is room for it to develop naturally.
+In small yards, it may feel too coarse or dominant unless it is used sparingly and paired with lower-growing species.

 Indian grass (Sorghastrum nutans)

-Indian grass combines height, seasonal interest, and strong wildlife value.
-Its gold-toned seed heads are held above the foliage and remain useful well into the cold months.
+Indian grass combines height, beauty, and strong wildlife value.
+Its golden seed heads rise above the foliage and stay attractive well into the colder months.
+It brings warmth and texture to a planting while also improving habitat quality.

 Why it helps:

-- Birds use the seeds in fall and winter
+- Birds feed on its seeds in fall and winter

 - Upright stems create protective cover

-- Adds a distinct layer to mixed habitat plantings
+- Adds vertical structure to mixed habitat plantings

-Like big bluestem, Indian grass is best in larger plantings or along edges where height is acceptable.
+Like big bluestem, Indian grass works best in larger spaces or along edges where tall growth is acceptable.
+It is especially effective when planted with wildflowers that bloom through summer and early fall.

 Prairie dropseed (Sporobolus heterolepis)